aprsworld/camWebGrid/README.md

 Notes:
 ---

+###Embedding into another page

+To embed the webcams into another page, the page will need to have jquery loaded.
+Add this tag: `<script type="text/javascript" src="/camWebGrid/res/includeJS.js"></script>` as well as `<div id="innerWrapper"></div><div style="clear: both;" ></div>` where ever you want the webcams to be.
+As the project is now, the webcams will still try to size themselves to be the width and height of the page.

 To counteract the javascript not running when the computer goes to sleep, there is a window focus listener that is set to update everything when the window is focused on.

 ```